andytaylor/artemis-websphere-integration/websphere/README.md

 ![Install rar 1](etc/installrar1.png)

-Most of the information will be enetered alreay as it is taken from the ra.xml.
+Most of the information will be entered already as it is taken from the ra.xml.
 It is important to check the `Isolate this resource adapter` so it uses its own classloader, failure to do this causes classloader issues when the RA is deployed.

 ![Install rar 2](etc/installrar2.png)